zanata/zanata-server/frontend/src/main/web/docs/styles.md

-All custom components should be composed of the [Base](../src/components/Base.jsx) component, which adds `theme` and `atomic` props.  `theme` should be used when creating new components, as it allows other components to extend all the classes of the component it is composing. `atomic` is used mostly for specific in app overrides, as it takes precedence over any theme classes.
+All custom components should be composed of the [Base](../src/components/Base.jsx) component, which adds `theme` and `atomic` props.  `theme` should be used when creating new components, as it allows other components to extend all the classes of the component it is composing. `atomic` is used mostly for specific in-app overrides, as it takes precedence over any theme classes.

 Each component should declare a single `classes` variable, directly after it's imports.
-This classes variable can then be merged with it's own theme prop (to allow for external theming) and then any it can be merged again for any state based classes.
+This classes variable can then be merged with it's own theme prop (to allow for external theming) and then it can be merged again for any state-based classes.

 The `classes` variable can contain classes for more than 1 element, if more than one element is declared, the root element should be called `root`.
 See the